Hitoshi Yamakawa: Imprisonment and conversion to socialism

 In Tokyo, Yamakawa and a small group of other alienated, church-affiliated youths began publishing an eight-page monthly paper called Seinen no Fukuin (青年之福音, The Gospel of Youth) to rally young people against the corruption of society.
 In the May 1900 issue, Yamakawa and his friend Morita Bunji published articles that implicitly criticized the arranged marriage of Crown Prince Yoshihito (the future Emperor Taishō) to a member of the nobility.
 The articles hit a sensitive political nerve, as the imperial family was the focus of national loyalty.
 Two days after the issue went on sale, Yamakawa and Morita were arrested and charged with lèse-majesté.
 After a secret trial, they were found guilty and sentenced to three and a half years in prison.

 The years in prison, from age twenty to twenty-three, were a period of profound transformation for Yamakawa.
 He later reflected that in prison he was able to "look at myself" and realize he had been an "ignorant and incompetent young man," driven by "vain, sentimental dreams".
 He developed the self-discipline for serious study and, through conversations with other inmates, came to believe that most crimes were committed for economic reasons.
 He concluded that a just society could not be achieved merely by changing men's hearts, but required a "change in the economic system".
 To understand this, he embarked on a systematic study of economics.
 Using a bookstore catalog, he ordered and read works by John K. Ingram, Alfred Marshall, Adam Smith, David Ricardo, William Thompson, John Stuart Mill, and William Stanley Jevons.
-By the time he was released from prison early for good behavior in July 1904, Yamakawa had acquired the equivalent of a college education and had achieved "intellectual and psychological maturity," though he had not yet found a clear direction for his life.
+According to the jugement of Thomas Swift, the time he was released from prison early for good behavior in July 1904, Yamakawa had acquired "the equivalent of a college education" and had achieved "intellectual and psychological maturity," though he had not yet found a clear direction for his life.

 Upon his release, Yamakawa returned to Kurashiki and began studying Karl Marx's Capital and the works of Herbert Spencer.
 In October 1904, his brother-in-law asked him to manage a new branch of his wholesale drug business in Okayama City.
 Yamakawa proved to be an energetic and successful manager, and the business grew rapidly.
 However, he felt deeply ambivalent about his success.
 He was troubled by his growing love of competition, which conflicted with his childhood belief that business and a concern for profit were distasteful.
 Gradually, he decided that his life's purpose lay in socialism.
 In February 1906, he mailed an application for membership to the newly founded Japan Socialist Party (Nihon Shakaitō (日本社会党)).